-Failure to Diagnose Paralysis Attorney in Pittsburgh, PA
+Failure to Diagnose Paralysis

 Paralysis can be a symptom of several diseases and can result from a variety of injuries and surgical errors.
 Since paralysis often affects one’s quality of life, it is crucial to contact an attorney if you believe your paralysis was the result of medical malpractice.
 Firm founder Jason Matzus is a Pittsburgh paralysis lawyer who has experience representing clients who became paralyzed because of medical errors.